Guest post blog submitted by: OneCause, a leading provider of software for fundraising events, charity auctions, and peer-to-peer campaigns.

-You’re already working with participants in your P2P campaigns, offering them ongoing support, and giving them the tools and resources they need to be successful.
+You’re already working with participants in your peer-to-peer campaigns, offering them ongoing support, and giving them the tools and resources they need to be successful.
 So how does data tie into all of this?
-We’ll be discussing some data management best practices that can help you make the most of your current P2P campaigns and all the future ones as well.
+We’ll be discussing some data management best practices that can help you make the most of your current peer-to-peer campaigns and all the future ones as well.
 More specifically, these best practices include:

 When you take a closer look at your supporter data and past campaigns, these can better inform your future decisions.
 Are you ready to take a deep dive into these data management strategies?
 Let’s get started!

 Every nonprofit needs to organize its supporter data, and using a constituent relationship manager (CRM) is the most impactful way to do this.
 Your CRM is the central location for all of your collected supporter data, such as contact information, donation history, and engagement histories.

 According to these peer-to-peer fundraising best practices by OneCause, it’s helpful if your peer-to-peer software integrates with your CRM, as this can streamline much of your data organization process.

 For example, integrating your fundraising and donor engagement tools will then allow you to: